Gravebot/Gravebot/README.md

 # Invitation
 The easiest way to set this bot up on your server is to invite it to your Discord server, it is currently hosted 24/7.

-In order to do that, join [Gravebot's Lair](https://discord.gg/0iXEgtjdHgkpdsVr) and either private message ₪Gravebot₪ or write in the main chat !join **invitation link** (e.g. https://discord.gg/0iXEgtjdHgkpdsVr **or** 0iXEgtjdHgkpdsVr), you may also test it there as much as you like.
+In order to do that, join [Gravebot's Lair](https://discord.gg/0iXEgtjdHgkpdsVr) and write in the main chat !join **invitation link** (e.g. https://discord.gg/0iXEgtjdHgkpdsVr **or** 0iXEgtjdHgkpdsVr), you may also test it there as much as you like.

 If you have any questions, feedback or want to request features, you may also do that by leaving a message in the [Gravebot's Lair](https://discord.gg/0iXEgtjdHgkpdsVr), or private messaging Gravestorm.